 Associate of Applied Science (A.A.S.)
 Degrees

-The Arkansas Higher Education Coordinating Board and the Higher Learning Commission of the North Central Arkansas Association of Colleges have approved UACCB to offer the Associate of Applied Science degree.
-The A.A.S degree is not designed for transfer to a baccalaureate program, except the B.A.S. baccalaureate degree.
+The A.A.S degree is not designed for transfer to a baccalaureate program, except the Bachelor of Applied Science degree.
 However, some courses in these programs may transfer to other institutions.